-- Identification of all surface water features including watercourses, wetlands and floodplains transected by or adjacent to the proposed project. - Identification of all surface water sources as described by the relevant water sharing plan. - Detailed description of dependent ecosystems and existing surface water users within the area, including basic landholder rights to water and adjacent/downstream licensed water users. - Description of all works and surface infrastructure that will intercept, store, convey, or otherwise interact with surface water resources. - Assessment of predicted impacts on the following: - flow of surface water (including floodwater), sediment movement, channel stability, and hydraulic regime, - o water quality, - flood regime, - dependent ecosystems, - existing surface water users, and - o planned environmental water and water sharing arrangements prescribed in the relevant water sharing plans.
+- Identification of all surface water sources as described by the relevant water sharing plan. - Detailed description of dependent ecosystems and existing surface water users within the area, including basic landholder rights to water and adjacent/downstream licensed water users. - Description of all works and surface infrastructure that will intercept, store, convey, or otherwise interact with surface water resources. - Assessment of predicted impacts on the following: - flow of surface water, sediment movement, channel stability, and hydraulic regime, - water quality, - o flood regime, - o dependent ecosystems, - o existing surface water users, and - planned environmental water and water sharing arrangements prescribed in the relevant water sharing plans.